Writing Lesson Plan for Finding Sensory Details

 To extend this lesson plan, you can create a class goal such as, "We will find 100 sensory details in our books by the end of the day."
 This will excite students and give them a common goal to work toward.
 Students will need to report the details they find to you in order to keep track of the class's total amount.
 This reporting will allow students to hear sensory details other students are finding, which may provide hints for any students having difficulty with this project.

-Writing Description With Sensory Details
+This post is part of the series: Writing Description With Sensory Details

 - Writing Lesson Plan: Learning about Sensory Details